Organ Donation

 Can a person, without a family, register for pledge?

-Yes, you can pledge, but you need to preferably inform the person closest to you in life, a friend of long standing or a close colleague, about your decision of pledging.
+Yes, you can pledge, but you need to preferably inform the person closest to you in your life, a friend of long standing or a very close colleague, about your decision.
 To fulfill your donation wishes, healthcare care professionals will need to speak to persons at the time of your death for the consent.

 Yes, you can un-pledge by making a call to the NOTTO office or write or visit NOTTO website www.notto.gov.in and avail of the un-pledge option by logging into your account.
 Also, let your family members know that you have changed your mind regarding organ donation pledge.

-Yes, Blood is taken from all potential donors and tested to rule out transmissible diseases and viruses such as HIV, Hepatitis B and Hepatitis C. The family of the potential donor is made aware that this procedure is required.
+Yes, Blood is taken from all potential donors and tested to rule out transmissible diseases and viruses such as HIV, Hepatitis B and Hepatitis C. The family members of potential donor are made aware that this procedure is required.

-Can I be a donor if I have an existing medical condition?
+Can I be a donor if I am suffering from medical condition?

-Yes, in most circumstances you can be a donor.
-Having a medical condition does not necessarily prevent a person from becoming an organ or tissue donor.
+Yes, in most of the situations you can be a potential donor.
+Suffering from a medical condition does not always prevent a person from becoming an organ or tissue donor.
 The decision about whether some or all organs or tissue are suitable for transplant is made by a healthcare professional i.e. transplant team, taking into account your medical history.

 In very rare case scenarios, the organs of donors with HIV or hepatitis-C have been used to help others with the same conditions.
 This is only ever carried out when both recipient and donor have the condition.
-All donors have rigorous checks to guard against infection.
+All donors are subjected to rigorous checks to guard against infection.

-Can I be an organ donor, if I have been rejected to donate blood?
+Can I become an organ donor, if I have been rejected previously to donate blood?

 Yes, The decision about whether some or all organs or tissue are suitable for transplant is always made by a transplant specialist, taking into account your medical history.
-There may be specific reasons why it has not been possible to donate blood, such as having anemia or had a blood transfusion or had hepatitis in the past or there may be reasons why you could not donate blood because of your health at that time – sometimes a simple thing like a cold or medication that you are taking can prevent you from donating blood.
+There may be specific reasons why it has not been possible to donate blood, such as having hepatitis in the past or having anaemia or had a blood transfusion or there may be other reasons why you could not donate blood because of your health status at that time.
+Sometimes a simple condition like a cold or medication that you are taking can prevent anyone from donating blood.
 But this is not the case with organ donation.

-Organ donation for therapeutic purposes is covered under the Transplantation of Human Organs Act (THOA 1994).
-Whole body donation is covered by the Anatomy Act 1984.
+The organ donation for therapeutic purposes comes under the preview of the Transplantation of Human Organs Act (THOA 1994).
+The whole body donation is covered under the Anatomy Act 1984.

-Organ and Tissue donation is defined as the act of giving life to others after death by donating his/her organs to the needy suffering from end stage organ failure.
+Organ donation is defined as the act of giving life to others after death by donating his/her organs to the needy suffering from end stage organ failure.

-Body donation is defined as the act of giving one’s body after death for medical research and education.
-Those donated cadavers remain a principal teaching tool for anatomists and medical educators teaching gross anatomy.
+Body donation is defined as the act of giving one’s body after death for medical research or education.
+Those donated cadavers remain an important teaching tool for anatomists and medical educators teaching gross anatomy and surgical dissection.

-Can a dead body be left for medical education or research after the organs have been retrieved for donation?
+Can a dead body be used for medical education or research after the organs have been retrieved for organ donation?

 Get An Expert Consultation